madison-python/pair-night/README.md

 :   Engage with the open source community.
 Make a package, fix a bug.

 **GameDev**
-:   Work on game design.
+:   Make a game, play a game.

 **HelloWorld!**
 :   Pythonista in training.